Hobbies and interests

 I come from the places most people don’t like to look at, and I use writing to make them.
 I’m a first-generation college student and aspiring educator and writer from Cleveland, Ohio.
 I’m a non-traditional African American and Hispanic student whose path to higher education has been shaped by resilience— not tradition.

 I grew up navigating instability and learning early how to adapt and endure.
 While many follow a direct path into college, mine was delayed by years of responsibility and real-world experience.
 But what was delayed was never abandoned.
-The calling to this life has been there my entire life, getting louder and louder the more prepared I became.
+The calling to this life has always been there, getting louder and louder the more prepared I became.

 Writing became my way of making sense of life— my way of confronting difficult truths and giving voice to human experiences often left unheard.
 My goal is to be an educator and writer, teaching in underserved communities— similar to my own growing up— using language as a tool for healing, a space to grow within, and a way of reaching and uplifting others.